unix-santiloopz/unix-concepts/README.md

 * VEth is a Virtual Ethernet device type
 * Interruption Vector
 Determines which routines provide service to certain interruptions/exceptions/system calls.

+* In UNIX, it is possible to use the `NULL` virtual device to dump anything that we don't want to output anywhere else.